 If you're going to be housesitting, check in with the homeowners and confirm your meeting day, time, and location and all contact info.
 Read and save the housesit contract and/or manual such as the welcome guide Trusted Housesitters displays on the sitter dashboard.

 5. download transport apps

 Download travel apps of all the services you plan to use and create an account with your credit card on file so you can easily purchase tickets on the go and display e-tickets as needed.
 Don't waste time waiting in line or scrambling to buy paper tickets from machines.
-Most all city train, bus, tram and metros have apps, check their websites for their links.
+Most all city train, bus, tram and metros have apps, so check their websites for links.

 6. Save passes to wallet

 When available, scan and save all e-tickets and passes to wallet on your iPhone.
 In case you can’t access wifi or cell data, or the app or the code doesn't work correctly or displays an error message, you can still always access wallet to see and display pass info.

 Create a note with all important travel details to easily refer to on the go.
 Assume you can't access any of your apps or data or wifi and save any vital info that you'd be lost without.
 Sync with your iPad in case your iPhone is damaged, broken, lost or stolen during travel.